Jamestown, Rhode Island: Demographics

-The median household income in Jamestown was $108,737.
+The median household income in Jamestown was $141,442.
 Over 16% or the residents were self-employed and 71% were employed full time.
 Households with retirement income accounted for 26.6% of the residents.
 Single earner households made of 33% of the household in Jamestown.
+4.3% of Jamestown's population were below the poverty line, including 2.8% of those 65 years and older.

 Jamestown Public Schools encompasses two buildings: Melrose School for elementary students and Lawn School for middle school students.
 For high school, public school students matriculate to either North Kingstown High School or Narragansett High School.

 In popular culture

 Portions of several movies have been filmed in and around Jamestown, including Wind; Me, Myself & Irene; American General (PBS); Evening; Dan in Real Life; Moonrise Kingdom; and Irrational Man.
 The comic strip Wallace the Brave was created and drawn by Jamestown resident Will Henry and set in the fictional Rhode Island town of Snug Harbor, which is loosely based on Jamestown.